AChareun/car-rental-management/README.md

 # CRUD-Cars

-CRUD/ABM App for Cars.
+CRUD/ABM operations App for Cars.
 Done with Express, Nunjucks and SQLite.

 Project done in the context of the _[r/argentinaprograma](https://argentinaprograma.com/)_ web development course.